glromeo/esbuild-sass-plugin/README.md

 })
 ```

-this will use `loader: "css"` and your transpiled Sass will be included in index.css.
+this will use esbuild `loader: "css"` and your transpiled Sass will be in `index.css` alongside your bundle.

-If you specify `type: "style"` then the stylesheet will be dynamically added to the page.
+If you specify `type: "style"` then the stylesheet will be in the bundle
+and will be dynamically added to the page when the bundle is loaded.

 If you want to use the resulting css text as a string import you can use `type: "css-text"`